-To visualize the performance of these designs we consider the cases (m = 6, q = 3), (m = 8, q = 3), and (m = 10, q = 3) in Figure 2.
-We observe from this figure that the designs generated by Algorithm 2 achieve high D-efficiency across both models for all run sizes considered, with the half fraction design having $n = 3\binom{m}{3}$ runs being D-optimal as determined in Theorem 5.
-In addition to providing efficient designs for even m with q = 3 under the PWOS model, this construction provides optimal designs under the CPS model for several non-prime or non-prime power values of m, filling another gap of Algorithm 1.
+To visualize the performance of these designs, we consider the cases (m = 6, q = 3), (m = 8, q = 3), and (m = 10, q = 3), shown in Figure 2.
+Here, the designs generated by Algorithm 2 achieve high D-efficiency across both models for all run sizes considered, with the half-fraction design with $n = 3\binom{m}{3}$ runs being D-optimal, as determined in Theorem 5.
+In addition to providing efficient designs for even m with q = 3 under the PWOS model, this construction provides optimal designs under the CPS model for several nonprime numbers or nonprime power values of m, filling another gap of Algorithm 1.